Braille: Braille writing machine

-Braille reading
+Reading

 Braille is traditionally read in hardcopy form, such as with paper books written in braille, documents produced in paper braille (such as restaurant menus), and braille labels or public signage.
 It can also be read on a refreshable braille display either as a stand-alone electronic device or connected to a computer or smartphone.
 Refreshable braille displays convert what is visually shown on a computer or smartphone screen into braille through a series of pins that rise and fall to form braille symbols.
 Currently more than 1% of all printed books have been translated into hardcopy braille.

 The fastest braille readers apply a light touch and read braille with two hands, although reading braille with one hand is also possible.
 Although the finger can read only one braille character at a time, the brain chunks braille at a higher level, processing words a digraph, root or suffix at a time.
-The processing largely takes place in the visual cortex.
+Neuroimaging research has shown that, in people blinded early in life, tactile discrimination during braille reading can activate cortical areas normally associated with vision, including the primary and secondary visual cortex.

+Reading techniques

+There are many different styles and techniques used for the understanding and development of braille.
+A study by B. F. Holland suggests that there is no specific technique that is superior to any other.
+Since braille is one of the few writing systems where tactile perception, as opposed to visual perception, is used, a braille reader must develop new skills, such as the ability to create smooth and even pressures when running one's fingers along the words.